 #2 – keep exercise intensity moderate

-Keep your exercise intensity moderate in pregnancy so that your baby does not overheat.
+Keep your exercise intensity moderate in pregnancy so that your baby does not overheat and you don’t put any unnecessary strains on your body.
 Following on from point 1, remember that moderate for you is not necessarily the same as for someone else.
 A serious athlete’s “moderate” will be somebody else’s “high intensity”.
-Define your own version of “moderate”.
+You should not be overly sweating, going for the burn, pushing your flexibility or undesirably raising your heart rate.
+You should be able to carry out a conversation whilst exercising and if you can’t you have gone beyond moderate.
+Ask your exercise instructor on what’s best for you.

 #3 – the stop-start rule

-The stop-start rule: the rule of thumb when it comes to safe pregnancy exercise is that you can continue with your pre-pregnancy routine (certain caveats permitting) just so long as it has been uninterrupted.
-So if you are a runner, ran regularly before falling pregnant and have carried on continuously throughout pregnancy, then it is safe to keep going.
-The caveats?
-That you are well and healthy; that you have no medical contraindications; that your health care professionals are happy for you to continue; that you keep the running moderate and don’t overheat; that you listen to your body and if your body tells you to stop running then you do as you are told!
+The stop-start rule: the rule of thumb when it comes to safe pregnancy exercise is that you can continue with your current pre-pregnancy routine as long as you are a low risk mum with a low risk pregnancy.
+So if you are a runner, ran regularly before falling pregnant and have carried on continuously throughout pregnancy, then it is safe to keep going with some adjustments during each changing trimester.
+You should be well and healthy; have no medical or pregnancy contraindications; that your health care professionals are happy for you to continue; that you keep your exercise routine moderate and don’t overheat; and that you listen to your body.

 #4 – pregnancy is not the time to start new forms of fitness

-If you were previously a non-exerciser and now wish to get physically active in pregnancy, the take up exercise that is tailored for pregnancy and devised by a pregnancy-fitness expert.
+If you were previously a non-exerciser and now wish to get physically active in pregnancy, then take up exercise that is tailored for pregnancy and devised by a pregnancy-fitness professional.
+Some new mums decide to suddenly take up Yoga because they are pregnant but please be advised that you should only go to someone who is suitably qualified.

 #5 – Exceptions to #4